M25 (tram): 2001 accident

 It was later found that the tram driver had reported trouble with the tram's doors several times in the hours before the accident.
 Four minutes before the accident, she had requested a new tram, but was denied one because there were no more trams available.
 Prior to the fatality, there had been several incidents with passengers getting caught in the doors as they were carrying strollers, although in the previous incidents the tram had been able to stop before the situation became more serious.

-In the aftermath of the accident, Oslo Sporveier stopped coupling the trams together in two-car trains and ran them only individually.
+In the aftermath of the accident, Oslo Sporvognsdrift stopped coupling the trams together in two-car trains and ran them only individually.
 The safeguards against people getting trapped in the doors were also replaced, and emergency handles were installed.
 Both the tram company and the female 30-year-old tram driver were charged with negligent homicide.
 In the Oslo District Court, both the company and the driver were acquitted on the homicide charge, but found guilty on lesser counts.
 On appeal, the tram company was finally convicted in Borgarting Court of Appeal and ordered to pay a fine of NOK 5 million; this was the first time a company had been found guilty of homicide in Norway.
 The conviction against tram driver on the lesser counts regarding failure to demonstrate due care in the traffic were upheld, and she received a 30-day suspended jail sentence.